Tingting0618/Web_Scraping_2021_Analytics_Summit/README.md

 #### Prep work
 - Step 1: Please install Anaconda https://www.anaconda.com/products/individual
-- Step 2: Please clone this repo and unzip it
+- Step 2: Please download this repo and unzip it
 - Step 3:
   - 1) Please download chromedriver from https://chromedriver.chromium.org/downloads based on your Chrome version and operating system.
   - 2) Please unzip it and save the chromedriver to the repo you downloaded a few minutes ago.